Faber Drive: 2013 to present

 In 2019, the band released songs and videos for "What Are We Waiting For" (with Wolfgang Pander and Tamara Umlah), "Night Like This" (with Wolfgang Pander, Rod Black and David Hinsley), and "Mr Good For Nothin".
-They also released three collaborations with Faber's son Isaiah, the rapper Powfu: "To Be With You", "Chocolate Milk" and "I Can See the Light"..
+They also released three collaborations with Faber's son Isaiah, the rapper Powfu: "To Be With You", "Chocolate Milk", and "I Can See the Light".
 They collaborated with The Faceplants on an acoustic cover of "Have You Ever Seen the Rain?" and, with Faber's daughter Patience, aka Sleep.Ing, on "You Lift Me Up".

 In 2020, they released demos for "Can We Talk", "Is Heaven Where You Are", and "Me Myself and I".

-As of 2021, Faber Drive remained on the 604 Records website but the band's website was defunct.

-On March 3rd, 2023, Faber Drive released a single titled, “NEVER GONE.”
+On March 3, 2023, Faber Drive released a single titled "NEVER GONE."